 By: Kassim Ahmad

 17th January, 2016

 The Quran in Surah Ali-‘Imran (3) states that “The only religion approved by God is Islam.”
-The Arabic word ‘deen’ essentially mean ‘way of life’ rather that the restricted ritualistic meaning of ‘religion’.
+The Arabic word ‘deen’ essentially mean ‘way of life’ rather that the restricted ritualistic meaning of the word ‘religion’.

 Sunnism is sectarian “Islam”, worshipin two gods.
 Two gods is one too many.
 It is polititeism.

 Fortunately for mankind, the last of God’s scripture, the Quran, is divinely protected so that all mankind can always refer to it as its guide.
 This divine protection lies internally in the scripture in a mathematically awesome and impossible to imitate structure called Code 19.
 This Code is stated in the Quran in Surah Al-Muddaththir (74), verses 30-31.
 The verses go, “Over it is nineteen.
 We appointed angels to be guardians of Hell, and we assign their number (19) (1) to disturb the disbelievers, (2) to convince the Christians and the Jews (that this is a divine scripture), (3) to strengthen the faith of the faithful, (4) to remove all traces of doubt from the hearts of Christians, Jews, as well as believers, and (5) to expose those who harbor doubt in their hearts.
 The disbelievers will say, ‘What does God mean by this allegory?’
 God thus sends astray whomever He wills, and guides whomever He wills.
 None knows the soldiers of your Lord except He.
 This is a reminder for the people.”

 The rise of Islam, beginning with the reign of Prophet Muhammad in the Arabian Peninsular in early Seventh Century, within a short time of only sixty years shot up to be the Number One power in the then world, beating the two superpowers, the Byzantian Empire and the Persian Empire.